mhbahmani/Username-Displayer-Gnome-Extension/README.md

 # Username Displayer Gnome Extension

 ## How to install
-Just clone the repo and run `make`
+Just clone the repo and run `make user=YourUsername`
+If you don't specify any username, the extension uses $USER variable.